LiemDQ/LiemDQ.github.io/content/posts/electrosynthesis.md

 Who actually needs this level of purity?
 Combustion engines and furnaces don't really care what they're fed as long as it burns in air.
 If the hydrogen is used to make chemicals, it's just going to end up being mixed with other (probably fairly impure) ingredients such as carbon dioxide or nitrogen.
 It's like preparing pasta water by buying deionized water and then adding salt to it.

-In fact, the oft-quoted benchmark prices of \\$1-2 per kg for "grey" hydrogen can be misleading in an industrial context.
+In fact, the oft-quoted benchmark prices of \\$1-2 per kg for "gray" hydrogen can be misleading in an industrial context.
 Even though they're accurate, they're referring to "merchant" hydrogen.
 This assumes that the buyer needs pure and compressed hydrogen and the cost of these steps is taken into account.
 When the hydrogen is "captive", in other words, produced in a steam reformer, never isolated and immediately used, the "effective cost" can be difficult to determine but it can be significantly less than \\$1/kg.

 The other product hydrogen electrolyzers make is high purity oxygen (after removing water).
 They make a lot of it!
 By mass they make 8 tons of oxygen for every ton of hydrogen.
 But it's usually just vented.
 Many vendors don't even bother listing it as a product.
 While oxygen isn't the most valuable industrial chemical, getting a high-purity stream with multi-ton-per-hour flow rates isn't trivial.